How to Get Rid of Rabbits (and Keep Them Away)

 Companion planting (alternately known as complimentary gardening) is the practice of mixing different types of plants that benefit each other.
 For example, some companion plants repel pests, attract beneficial insects and pollinators, or even release chemicals that boost the growth of other nearby plants.

 There are a number of plants that mess with a rabbit’s sense of smell, causing them to avoid the area.
-Of these, alliums (both ornamental and edible) give off a garlicy scent that sends bunnies running the other way.
+Of these, alliums (both ornamental and edible) give off their trademark garlic scent, sending bunnies running the other way.

 Peppermint, marigolds, rosemary, and many other kitchen herbs also make great repellent plants.
 And they look good while doing the job, too!